Any-resolution Training for High-resolution Image Synthesis: Related Works

 \myparagraph{Extrapolation.} One method of generating ``infinite'' resolution is extrapolating an image.
 Early texture synthesis works~\cite{efros1999texture,efros2001image,wexler2007space} focus on stationary textures.
 Recent advances~\cite{zhou2018non} explore non-stationary textures, with large-scale structures and inhomogeneous patterns.
 Similar approaches operate by outpainting images, extending images beyond their boundaries in a conditional setting~\cite{teterwak2019boundless,yang2019very,ma2021boosting,zhou2018non}.
 Recent generative models synthesize large scenes~\cite{lin2021infinitygan,cheng2021out}, typically casting synthesis as an outpainting problem~\cite{yang2019very,ma2021boosting}.
 These methods are most effective for signals with a strong stationary component, such as landscapes, although extrapolation of structured scenes can be achieved in some domains~\cite{wang2019wide}.
 Unlike textures, the images we wish to synthesize typically have a strong global structure.
 In a sense, we seek to extrapolate by ``zooming in'' or out, rather than ``panning'' beyond an image's boundaries.

-\myparagraph{Super-resolution.} An alternative approach to generating high-resolution imagery would be to start with an off-the-shelf generative model and feed its outputs to a superresolution method~\cite{hu2019meta,chen2021learning,wang2018esrgan,wang2021real}, possibly exploiting the self-similarity properties of images~\cite{shechtman2007matching,glasner2009super,huang2015single,shocher2018zero}.
+\myparagraph{Super-resolution.} An alternative approach to generating high-resolution imagery would be to start with an off-the-shelf generative model and feed its outputs to a super-resolution method~\cite{hu2019meta,chen2021learning,wang2018esrgan,wang2021real}, possibly exploiting the self-similarity properties of images~\cite{shechtman2007matching,glasner2009super,huang2015single,shocher2018zero}.
 Applying super-resolution models is challenging, in part because of the specific blur kernels super-resolution models are trained on~\cite{zhang2020aim}.
 Furthermore, though generations continue to improve, there remains a persistent domain shift between synthesized and real images~\cite{wang2020cnn,chai2020makes}.
 Finally, super-resolution is a local, conditional problem where the global structure is dictated by the low-resolution input, and optionally an additional high-resolution reference image~\cite{zheng2018crossnet,yang2020learning,lu2021masa,jiang2021robust,xia2022coarse}.
-We synthesize plausible images unconditionally, leveraging a \textit{set} of high-resolution images to produce realistic global structure and coherent fine details.
+We synthesize plausible images unconditionally, leveraging a \textit{set} of high-resolution images to produce both realistic global structure and coherent fine details.